 CPD joins statewide program to help neurodiverse young adults

-The Center for Persons with Disabilities at Utah State University has joined in a multi-university program aimed at easing the way for young adults with certain disabilities, including autism, to enter the workforce or higher education.
+The Center for Persons with Disabilities at Utah State University has joined in a multi-university program aimed at easing the way for neurodiverse young adults to enter the workforce or higher education.

 The Utah Neurodiversity Workforce Program, which started at the University of Utah, strives to help neurodiverse students enter jobs or higher education on completing high school.
 It’s a group of young people whose potential—for out-of-the-box thinking, dedication and focus at work—has remained untapped all too often.
 Neurodiverse workers include those with autism, dyslexia, Tourette’s syndrome and other neurological conditions.